My name is Dr. Lee Ann Walker. I am the Academic Program Manager of the MBA Marketing and Multidisciplinary Concentrations at Post University.

 4. What type of students will succeed in your program?

-The student who does the in MBA Marketing is one with a true passion for learning, knowledge, and marketing, and also knows where this field of knowledge is going to and can take them and their organizations.
+The student who does well in the MBA Marketing is one with a true passion for learning, knowledge, and marketing, and also knows where this field of knowledge is going to and can take them and their organizations.
 The type of student who has a desire to break down the walls of what they know, and challenges themselves to entertain new ways of thinking and embrace new insights.

 5. When do you begin noticing that your students have that ‘aha’ moment?